top of page

 Do we require a referral?

-In most cases we ask a referral of latest progress not from the Family Doctor to help focus the appointment on mental health.
+In most cases we ask for a referral or latest progress note from the Primary Care Doctor to help focus the appointment on mental health.

 Do we treat ADHD in adults?

-This is done on a case by case basis and short acting stimulants are not used in any ages
+This is done on a case by case basis but short acting stimulants are not used in any ages.

 Do we treat opioid use disorder?